alexmilowski/littleflow/littleflow.md

  * else
  * elif

+## Reserved labels

 A label may have any name with the exception that `:start` and `:end` have special semantics.
-When used, they must be the left-most or right-most "tasks".
+When used, `:start` must be the left-most task (the start of the workflow) and `:end` must be the right-most task (the end of the workflow).